What is the difference between a brasserie and a restaurant?

 Menu in a brasserie

-The menu in a brasserie leans toward simpler, robust dishes.
-Traditional favorites are often served, such as steak frites, salads, and homemade soups.
-The emphasis is on comfort food that is complementary to the wide range of beers and wines on offer.
+A brasserie's menu leans toward simpler, more robust dishes.
+Traditional favorites like steak frites, salads, and homemade soups are often served.
+The emphasis is on comfort food that complements the wide range of beers and wines on offer.

 Menu in a restaurant

-In restaurants, the menu is usually more extensive and refined, with an emphasis on seasonal ingredients and innovative preparations.
-The cuisine can range from local to international flavors, with dishes that reflect both the chef's skills and culinary trends.
+In restaurants, the menus are typically more extensive and refined, emphasizing seasonal ingredients and innovative preparations.
+The cuisine can range from local to international flavors, with dishes that reflect both the chef's skill and culinary trends.

 Price range and service